How To Know If She Orgasmed | Clear Signs Uncovered

 The Science Behind Female Orgasm Responses

-This complex interplay explains why orgasms affect both body and mind profoundly—and why signs vary so much among women depending on their unique neurobiology.
+This complex interplay helps explain why orgasms affect both body and mind profoundly—and why signs vary so much among women depending on their unique neurobiology.

 A Practical Guide: How To Know If She Orgasmed During Sex